vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-how-much-new-money.md

 So having a small group of elites become a monetary authority that decides for us is not a good idea; it would result in an inferior decision.
-However, we can have a Monetary Authority that aggregates the percep- tions, suggestions and choices of many, and reports a consensus decision.
+However, we can have a Monetary Authority that aggregates the perceptions, suggestions and choices of many, and reports a consensus decision.

 WE must design a process that gives us the best estimate from a broad range of professionals _and_ incorporates full civic participation.
 Here are